beeb/pancaketrade/README.md

 poetry run trade
 ```

-You will receive a notification in the Telegram chat.
-You can then start by adding your tokens with the `/addtoken`
+You will receive a notification in the Telegram chat after entering your private key.
+You can then start by adding your
-chat command.
+tokens with the `/addtoken` chat command.

 The other most useful command is the `/status` command that will display all your tokens and the existing orders.